gruehle/HoverPreview/README.md

+## NOTE: Hover Preview was merged into Brackets Sprint 24

+### This repo is for historical purposes only

+---

 ## Hover Preview
 This is a [Brackets](https://github.com/adobe/brackets) extension that shows a preview when the cursor is hovered over certain items.